 Baroque in Slovenia

-The National Gallery, the National Museum and the Museum of Architecture and Design in cooperation with research institutions are putting on a major exhibition of baroque in Slovenia.
+The National Gallery, the National Museum and the Museum of Architecture and Design in cooperation with research institutions have put on a major exhibition of baroque in Slovenia.

 One of the most influential art styles in what is today Slovenia, the period brought famous names and outstanding works of architecture, sculpture and painting to Slovenian lands.
 Ljubljana also saw the number of building projects grow because of ambitious art commissions.